 The beautiful Sacred Valley is home to the lofty Inca citadels of Pisac and Ollantaytambo, both perched high above the towns of the same names.
 It’s also home to bustling Indian markets and charming Andean villages.

 Magnificent Machu Picchu, the most famous lost Inca city, sits high in the Andes in a truly spectacular setting, still retaining its air of grandeur and mystery.
 Travelers from all over the world arrive daily to marvel at its splendor.
 The changes in light as the sun comes up over or goes down behind the surrounding mountains are mesmerizing.

 Lake Titicaca is famous as the largest lake in South America and the highest navigable lake in the world.
 However, what really makes a visit to its shores magical is the quality of light in the clear high-altitude air as it sparkles on the deep blue waters of the lake.
 A visit to the traditional islanders on Taquile island is a must.

 Hopefully, you’ll come away from this trip with the experience of a lifetime and great photos of a wide variety of incredible subjects.

-Day 5: Market day in Pisac: We’ll wake up early and visit one the best textile markets in the Andes.
+Day 5 (May 15): Market day in Pisac: We’ll wake up early and visit one the best textile markets in the Andes.
 We’ll photograph the villagers who come from miles around in their colorful traditional dress.
 In the afternoon we’ll drive to another Sunday market town – Chinchero.
 This is a great sunset location, with the last light hitting the picturesque church, and the colorful villagers selling their wares.
-We’ll spend the night in in the nearby town of Ollantaytambo.
+We’ll spend the night in the nearby town of Ollantaytambo.